OsiriX HD is an application written for iOS devices.

 This is a text file containing a list of WADO URLs.
 OsiriX HD will automatically download all these URLs and import the files in the database.

-One of the coolest features of iOS is an application’s ability to “bind” itself to a custom URL scheme and for that scheme to be used to launch itself from either a browser or from another application on the iPhone.
+In iOS, an application is able to “bind” itself to a custom URL scheme.
+Using that scheme you can launch this app from a web browser or from another application on the device.

-This feature allows to integrate OsiriX HD to virtually any other iOS software or web site.
+This feature allows to integrate OsiriX HD to virtually any other iOS app or web site.

 In current version three methods are supported through the osirix:// URL scheme:

-This feature allows to use OsiriX HD as a complementary viewing software to any EMR, RIS, HIS, ...
+This feature allows to use OsiriX HD as a complementary viewing program to any EMR, RIS, HIS, ...

-The settings of OsiriX can be found in the "Settings" application of your iOS device.
+The settings of OsiriX HD can be found in the "Settings" application of your iOS device.

 It contains the following options:

-JPEG2000 compression protocol is supported on all 'retrieve' modes: C-MOVE, C-GET and WADO.
+JPEG2000 and JPEG-LS compression protocol is supported on all 'retrieve' modes: C-MOVE, C-GET, WADO and DICOMweb.
 It greatly increases network performances.

-If you use OsiriX for Mac OS: for JPEG2000 with C-GET, don't forget to activate in OsiriX for Mac OS: Preferences Listener: Preferred Syntax: JPEG2000 Lossless and Lossy, instead of Explicit Little Endian.
+If you use OsiriX for OS X: for JPEG2000 / JPEG-LS with C-GET, don't forget to activate in OsiriX for OS X: Preferences Listener: Preferred Syntax: JPEG2000 or JPEG-LS Lossless and Lossy, instead of Explicit Little Endian.

 For the WADO protocol, the default stored syntax (original syntax) will be used.
-That means these files need to be stored as JPEG2000 on the server, to be retrieved as JPEG2000.
+That means these files need to be stored as JPEG2000 or JPEG-LS on the server, to be retrieved as compressed files.

 For C-MOVE, the defined syntax in OsiriX HD listener will be used (by default JPEG2000): see Settings.